servicetitan/Stl.Fusion.Samples/docs/tutorial/Part09.md

 7
 ```

-As you see, the proxy type is generated for such services, and
+As you see, the proxy type generated for such services routes
-this type routes every call made to command directly via `ICommander.CallAsync`.
+**every direct invocation of a command handler** through `ICommander.CallAsync`.
-So the way you invoke these handlers doesn't change anything -
+So contrary to regular handlers, you can invoke such handlers
-the whole handler pipeline is always invoked.
+directly - the whole CommandR pipeline gets invoked for them anyway.

-**TBD:** Write the next part on CommandR and Fusion integration.

 #### [Next: Multi-Host Invalidation and CQRS with Fusion + CommandR + Operations Framework &raquo;](./Part10.md) | [Tutorial Home](./README.md)